Australian Cattle Dog | |

 For Australian Cattle Dog puppies, high-quality puppy food is recommended to support their rapid growth and development.
 Puppies have different nutritional requirements than adults, so it’s crucial to ensure they’re getting the right nutrients in the right amounts.
 Typically, feeding them 3-4 times a day will support their smaller stomachs and high energy levels.

 As the Australian Cattle Dog transitions to adulthood, its dietary needs change.
-Adult Australian Cattle Dogs typically do well on a high-quality adult dog food that caters to active breeds.
+Adults typically do well on a high-quality adult dog food that caters to active breeds.
 When determining the amount of food, it’s essential to consider the dog’s age, activity level, and health status.
 On average, an active adult Australian Cattle Dog may require about 1.5 to 2.5 cups of dry dog food daily, divided into two meals.

 It’s worth noting that every dog is an individual, and the optimal amount of food can vary based on factors such as metabolism, age, activity level, and health.
 Regularly monitoring a dog’s weight and adjusting portions as necessary can help to prevent obesity, a condition which can lead to various health issues.